toastdriven/pylev/README.rst

 * v1.4.0

     * Updated for current versions of Python
     * Integrated a better Travis matrix.
-Thanks to @grainert!
+Thanks to @graingert!
     * Fixed mistaken docs about the `assert`.
 Thanks to @adamchainz!
     * Reorganized the package.
     * Blacked all the source code.